Canva Design Systems: How to Set Up and Use Canva Brand Kit

 1. Look for the “Brand” tab in your left sidebar

-2. Your logos, colors, and fonts are all right there
+2. Your logos, colours, and fonts are all right there

 3. Click to apply—no searching, no guessing